joshuarome/Computer-science/A453-Programming-Coursework/Task-1/README.md

 Do you want to start again?
 (Y, N)
 > N
 ```

-5. The processed input must then be outputted giving the option to restart

-6. Handle possible errors such as:
- - Non alphabetical plain/cipher text
- - Non integer shift values
- - Shifts which go out of bounds
- - Upper and lowercase values
- - And any other possible errors

 ## 2. Design
 The Caesar cipher has been built assuming that it will be run from a terminal or Pythons IDLE.